apecloud/kubeblocks/docs/user_docs/kubeblocks-for-elastic-search/manage-elastic-search.md

    kbcli cluster create elasticsearch --cluster-definition=elasticsearch
    ```

-   If you want to create a Elastic Search cluster with multiple replicas.
+   If you want to create a Elasticsearch cluster with multiple replicas.
 Use the following command and set the replica numbers.

    ```bash
    kbcli cluster create elasticsearch --cluster-definition=elasticsearch --set replicas=3